Lowe Faculty Student Research Program Academic Year 2022-23

 CALL FOR PROPOSALS

 The Lowe Institute of Political Economy invites faculty to apply to the Lowe Faculty/Student Research Program.
 We welcome proposals from all areas of economics as well as from adjacent fields such as finance, government, psychology, or history whose work may be of relevance to the study of the economy and economic behavior.
-The twin goals of the program are to involve students in research and to publish papers in top field journals in economics or their equivalent in associated fields.1 Faculty participating in the Program will receive a $9,000 stipend and will be awarded up to $6,000 in research assistant support (students are paid an hourly wage $15-$17 DOE).
+The twin goals of the program are to involve students in research and to publish papers in top field journals in economics or their equivalent in associated fields.
+Faculty participating in the Program will receive a $9,000 stipend for a completed project and will be awarded up to $6,000 in research assistant support (students are paid an hourly wage $15-$17 DOE).

-Faculty will receive the first half of their stipend in the summer of 2020.
-Papers should be completed by June 1, 2021.
-Faculty who have not completed their project by June 1, 2021 will not receive the second half of their stipend until a completed draft of the manuscript has been submitted to the Working Paper Series of the Lowe Institute of Political Economy.
-Faculty will not be eligible for future funding so long as an outstanding project is incomplete.
+Faculty will receive the first half of their stipend in the summer of 2022.
+Papers should be completed by June 1, 2023.
+Faculty who have not completed their project by June 1, 2023 will not receive the second half of their stipend until a completed draft of the manuscript has been submitted to the Working Paper Series of the Lowe Institute of Political Economy.